GSA/digitalgov.gov/content/style-guide.md

 #### Numbers

 - Write out all nine numbers under 10, except for percentages
-- Use the word percent; not the percent sign)
+- Use the word percent; not the percent sign (use twenty-three percent, not 23%)

 #### Symbols

-Unless the symbol is part of a name or branding, use the word (e.g., use the word and instead of an ampersand & or plus sign +).
+Unless the symbol is part of a name or branding, use the word (e.g., use the word _and_ instead of an ampersand & or a plus sign +).

 #### Dates